Jay Robinson (auto racing): Xfinity Series

 Robbie Faggart in Robinson's car at the 2001 CVS Pharmacy 200 at New Hampshire International Speedway.

 Robinson first competed as a team owner in the NASCAR Xfinity Series in 2000.
-The team's first race was the Myrtle Beach 250 at Myrtle Beach Speedway with Rodney Childers driving the #49 Southern Marine Chevrolet Monte Carlo.
+The team's first race was the Myrtle Beach 250 at Myrtle Beach Speedway with Rodney Childers driving the No. 49 Southern Marine Chevrolet Monte Carlo.
 Childers started 33rd and finished 43rd (out of 43 cars) due to a crash after 69 laps.

 The team generally competed with different drivers in a particular car throughout the season.
-The first season the team competed with the same driver was when Kenny Wallace drove the #28 United States Border Patrol Chevrolet Impala SS in 2008.
+The first season the team competed with the same driver was when Kenny Wallace drove the No. 28 United States Border Patrol Chevrolet Impala SS in 2008.
 That season, Wallace got a best finish of 7th at the U.S. Cellular 250 at Iowa Speedway.
 Wallace would also finish 11th in the final point standings.

 Robinson's team competed in the series through 2011, getting a best finish of 3rd place with Wallace at the 2011 Kroger On Track for the Cure 250 at Memphis Motorsports Park.

 Kertus Davis in Robinson's car at the 2008 Camping World RV Sales 200 at New Hampshire Motor Speedway.
 Davis frequently started and parked that season.
 He finished 35th in this race, claiming clutch issues.

 Later in their history, the team often used the practice of starting and parking (starting a race with no intention of finishing the race to collect the prize money) to fund their primary car.
 Robinson said of this activity, "The 28 car wouldn’t run without the start-and-park car.
 No chance.
 These haulers haul two cars.
 If you bring both of them in one transporter, you can make the numbers work out.
 If I brought only one car, I couldn’t make it work without more sponsorship.
 We’d race the 49 tomorrow, too, if there was a way."